Montecri/GNSSTimeServer/README.md

 ![ac power supply_bb-menor](https://github.com/Montecri/GPSTimeServer/blob/Dual-Display/images/Power.png)

-This shows the PIR connections to turn the displays on an off.
+Motion sensor connections to turn the displays on an off.
 You can also just connect a SPDT switch to supply either +3.3 volts or ground to A0.
 If you don't want to turn off the displays either connect A0 permanently to +3.3 volts or comment out the setPowerSave code in the UpdateDisplay() function in the main.cpp file.

 ![PIR_bb-menor](https://github.com/Montecri/GPSTimeServer/blob/Dual-Display/images/PIR.png)

+---

 Here are some pictures of the inside of the project.
 This version is AC-powered.
 It doesn't have to be portable so the battery power supply wasn't implemented.
 It also uses a switch instead of a motion sensor to turn the displays on and off.